scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 The Scala.js ecosystem contains individual pieces of great quality, from the compiler to the UI libraries.
 However, it is a challenge for every newcomer to find the pieces that are relevant, to connect them, and to build a good development experience.
 To address this issue, we want to provide a clear “integrated Scala.js ecosystem”.
 You can find the complete roadmap [here](https://contributors.scala-lang.org/t/the-scala-centers-roadmap-for-a-unified-scala-js-ecosystem/5568).

 The second video in the series, [Getting Started with Scala.js, Laminar and ScalablyTyped](https://www.youtube.com/watch?v=hWUAVrNj65c) was published in December 2022.
-We gave talks on the same topic at Scala IO and ScalaCon.
+We gave talks on the same topic at ScalaIO and ScalaCon (watch it [here](https://www.youtube.com/watch?v=hWUAVrNj65c)).

 We prepared a written tutorial version of the above, which is currently an open pull request ([scala-js-website#590](https://github.com/scala-js/scala-js-website/pull/590)).